rolasamman/InternshipManagementSystemWeb/README.md

 4. Update the database in your studio
 5. The login instructions can be found below

-Three main users will be able to use the system: the internship manager, the instructors, and the students.
+### Login instructions and access control
 Each user will be have different authorization.

-### Login instructions and access control
-There are three main system users:
-1. Admin
+Three main users will be able to use the system:
+1. The internship manager (admin)
-2. Instructor
+2. The instructors
-3. Student
+3. The students

 #### Login information for the admin: